alisson04/get-full-images-from-sites/readme.md

-# Get Images from sites
+# Get images full from sites
 This project allows download images from sites using Puppeteer to crawl and CSS selectors to find elements.

 ## Features